 Protein porridge

-2 tbsp almond flour, 2 tbsp flax meal, 2 tbsp whey protein powder plus ½ cup water and ¼ cup almond milk (for an extra protein kick)
+2 tablespoon almond flour, 2 tbsp flax meal, 2 tablespoon whey protein powder plus ½ cup water and ¼ cup almond milk (for an extra protein kick)

 Coconut flour porridge

-2 tbsp coconut flour, 2 tbsp flax meal plus ¾ cup coconut milk (coconut flour expands more than almond flour so you need more liquid and less dry ingredients)
+2 tablespoon coconut flour, 2 tbsp flax meal plus ¾ cup coconut milk (coconut flour expands more than almond flour so you need more liquid and less dry ingredients)

 Nut-free porridge